abesto/ams2-career/README.md

 * `yarn install`
 * `yarn start` starts a development server, and tries to open your browser to load it.
 This has live reloading, error reporting, debugging support, the works.

-Contributing: make a pull request :)
+Contributing: make a pull request :) There are no automated tests, don't even bother looking.

 ## Contributors ✨